Documentation to guide public, private, and nonprofit sector partnerships with the community

 2017 Philadelphia OpenDataVote winning organizations announced during a Philly Tech Week event

 Working Towards Data Releases

-The City of Philadelphia Office of Open Data and Digital Transformation is focusing their efforts on data sets that received the most votes from the public during the 2017 OpenDataVote in Philly.
+The City of Philadelphia Office of Open Data and Digital Transformation is focusing some of their release efforts on data sets that received the most votes from the public during the 2017 OpenDataVote in Philly.